Poems List

 Scrawled over on some boyish holiday

-With idle songs for pipe and virelay,
+With idle songs for pipe and virelay

 Which do but mar the secret of the whole.

-Surely there was a time I might have trod
+Surely that was a time I might have trod

 The sunlit heights, and from life's dissonance

-Struck one clear chord to reach the ears of God:
+Struck one clear chord to reach the ears of God;

-Is that time dead? lo! with a little rod
+is that time dead? lo! with a little rod

-I did but touch the honey of romance -
+I did but touch the honey of romance-

 And must I lose a soul's inheritance?